 Thank you for your interest in membership in the REMS Industry Consortium (“RIC”).
 We are excited to receive your application to join RIC and participate in our initiatives that seek to foster collaboration and innovation to advance patient safety, appropriate access, and best practices in REMS-related drug and biologic risk management.

 Our initial membership offer is for organizations that are commercializing (or are developing for commercialization) FDA-approved pharmaceutical or biologic products that are subject to REMS.
-If that is not you, don't worry!
-We highly value our partners and will have expanded membership opportunities in the near future.
+If you are a vendor or supplier to the REMS Industry and you're interested in joining the RIC as an Industry Partner, please contact Christina DeRose directly at firstname.lastname@example.org.

-Annual Membership Dues – Introductory Offer for 2022 Calendar Year * (Check one) - Organizations (that meet the membership criteria) are invited to participate at either the Group or Enterprise level:
+Annual Membership Dues – (Check one) - Organizations (that meet the membership criteria) are invited to participate at either the Group or Enterprise level:

 *NOTE: These “Group” & “Enterprise” Dues options are available for a limited time only.
 Annual dues are subject to change.